Norton vs AVG: which antivirus is better?

 Mobile apps

-Norton’s mobile apps are well-designed, they are feature-rich, and easy to use.
+Norton’s mobile apps are well-designed, feature-rich, and easy to use.
 However, the iOS app doesn't have the Real-time Scan, Scan Apps, Ransomware Security, and similar tools that Android has.

 The main page lists all the main features.
 Additionally, this app constantly runs quick scans, so your device security is taken care of.